volodymyrhudyma/blog/content/blog/2020-10-18-convert-float-to-integer-in-javascript.md

 If a number is **negative**, it **rounds up**.

-Basically, this operator removes everything after the floating-point.
+Furthermore, this operator removes everything after the floating-point.

 ```javascript
 // Positive